Menopause: symptoms and pain

 Insomnia

-It is also one of the major inconveniences of menopause.
+This is also one of the major discomforts of menopause.
 Often caused by hot flashes in the middle of the night, it can also occur for no apparent reason.

 -